mebusy/notes/dev_notes/Maxq.md

 The fourth condition is closely related to the “funnel” property.

-It applies when a subtask is guaranteed to cause its parent task to terminate in a goal state.In a sense, the subtask is funneling the environment into the set of states described by the goal predicate of the parent task.
+It applies when a subtask is guaranteed to cause its **parent task** to terminate in a **goal state**.In a sense, the subtask is funneling the environment into the set of states described by the goal predicate of the parent task.

 **Lemma 8(Termination)** Let Mᵢ be a task in a MAXQ graph such that for all states s where the goal predicate Gᵢ(s) is true, the pseudo-reward function  R̃ᵢ(s) = 0.
-Suppose there is a child task a and state s such that for all hierarchical policies π ,

- ∀s' P<sup>π</sup>ᵢ (s',N |s,a) >0 ⇒ Gᵢ(s').

-(i.e., every possible state s’ that results from applying *a* in s will make the goal predicate, Gᵢ, true.)
+Suppose there is a child task *a* and for every possible state s’ that results from applying *a* in s will make the goal predicate, Gᵢ, true.

 Then for any policy executed at node i, the completion cost  C(i,s,a) is 0 and does not need to be explicitly represented.

-- 子任务a 执行总是 满足  Gᵢi(s')=true
+- 子任务a 执行总是 满足  Gᵢ(s')=true

-For example, in the Taxi task, in all states where the taxi is holding the passenger, the Put subroutine will succeed and result in a goal terminal state for Root.This is because the termination predicate for Put (i.e., that the passenger is at his or her destination location) implies the goal condition for Root (which is the same).This means that C(Root, s, Put) is uniformly zero, for all states s where Put is not terminated.
+For example, in the Taxi task, in all states where the taxi is holding the passenger, the Put subroutine will succeed and result in a goal terminal state for Root.This is because the termination predicate for Put (i.e., that the passenger is at his or her destination location, because illegally put won't ternimate) implies the goal condition for Root (which is the same).This means that C(Root, s, Put) is uniformly zero, for all states s where Put is not terminated.

 It is easy to detect caseswhere the Termination condition is satisfied.
 We only need to compare the termination predicate  Tₐ of a subtask with the goal predicate Gᵢ of the parent task.
 If the first implies the second, then the termination lemma is satisfied.